ok315/BSDSF23A015-OS-A01/README.md

 ## How to build and run

-(You can fill this later after writing the Makefile and programs)
+(We can fill this later after writing the Makefile and programs)

 ---